-- Compensations and provisions that are exempted from final levy payment This includes among other things private use of company car, company bike and reimbursement of fines. - Compensations and provisions belonging to another final levy payment This category includes for example gifts and provisions to a third party and additional assessments not recovered from the employee. - 3.
+- 1. Compensations and provisions that are exempted from final levy payment - This includes among other things private use of company car, company bike and reimbursement of fines. - 2.
+Compensations and provisions belonging to another final levy payment - This category includes for example gifts and provisions to a third party and additional assessments not recovered from the employee. - 3.
 Specific exemptions of work expenses

-Exempted work expenses include compensations and provisions for business travel expenses by public transport (100% compensation), travel expenses by own transport (max. € 0.19 per km), course costs, study and training, meals during overtime and business travel (see below), extraterritorial costs (e.g. 30% rule; see below), costs of tools and ICT equipment (see below) and products from the company's own sector (see below).
+Exempted work expenses include compensations and provisions for business travel expenses by public transport (100% compensation), travel expenses by own transport (max. € 0.23 per km for 2025), course costs, study and training, meals during overtime and business travel (see below), extraterritorial costs (e.g. 30% rule; see below), costs of tools and ICT equipment (see below) and products from the company's own sector (see below).
 For some of the specific exemptions a lump sum applies (see below).
+A tax-free travel expenses allowance must be based on the actual journeys made.
+For working at home days a free allowance of € 2.40 per day (2025) can be granted.

-4. Provisions to be valued at zeroThis includes provision of work clothing, provisions in the workplace, refreshments provided in the workplace.
+4. Provisions to be valued at zero This includes provision of work clothing, provisions in the workplace, refreshments provided in the workplace.

 If and insofar as compensations and provisions do not fall under the above-mentioned exemptions, the employer then has the choice of regarding the (remaining) compensations and provisions as final levy payment or as regular wage (with the deduction of wage tax from the employee).
 The employer may indicate compensations and provisions as a component of final levy payment on condition that these do not differ substantially from what is usual in similar circumstances.
 This means that depending on the nature it is usual to indicate the relevant compensation or provision as a component of the final levy payment.
 A compensation or provision relating to costs incurred by the employee in relation to the proper exercise of the employment relationship will be qualified as usual rather than the indication of pure salary elements, such as bonuses.

 With regard to the scope of the compensation or provision this may not be substantially (30% or more) higher than are indicated as usual in comparable circumstances.
 The additional amount shall be included in the levy as regular wage.
 For some work expenses such as meals at the workplace, which are taxed by the employer as regular wage different lump sum valuations apply in addition.
 The final levy payment is then first deducted from the free scope and the additional amount taxed by the employer at 80%.